lucidrains/make-a-video-pytorch/README.md

 attn_out = attn(video) # (1, 256, 8, 16, 16)
 ```

-Passing in images (if one were to pretrain on images first, both temporal convolution and attention will be automatically skipped)
+Passing in images (if one were to pretrain on images first), both temporal convolution and attention will be automatically skipped.
+In other words, you can use this straightforwardly in your 2d Unet and then port it over to a 3d Unet once that phase of the training is done.
+The temporal modules are initialized to output identity as the paper had done.

 ```python
 import torch